jeffmacinnes/stats_intro/basicStats.md

 Instead of comparing the mean against a fixed number, say you wanted compare the means of **two** variables to see if they are significantly different from each other.
 A t-test is perfect for this, but how you set it up depends critically on how each variable was collected.
 Are the same subjects represented in each variable?
 If so, use a **paired t-test**.
 Are the variables collected from different subjects?
 Use an **independent sample t-test** (next section).

-The reason this is important is because your analysis needs to be different if the *variables are **not** independent from one another*.
+The reason this is important is because your analysis needs to be different if the variables are **not** independent from one another.
 Imagine we wanted to know if the amount of time spent fixating on the nose was different between images of athletes vs. Nobel laureates.
 We designed a study where we showed each participant images of athletes and images of Nobel laureates, and recorded the time spent fixating on the note.
 Say one of our participants really likes noses, and stares at the nose for the entire trial, regardless of whether it's an athlete or a Nobel laurete.
 This illustrates how a characteristic of a subject can exert an influence on ***both*** measures.
 Because of this, the two variables are not *independent* of one another.

 Here's the code to run this paired-samples t-test in r: